 The equivalence between \ref{it:tail_process1} and \ref{it:tail_process3} explains why fields admitting a tail process will simply be called \textit{regularly varying}.
 We refer to the corresponding $\alpha$ as the \textit{(tail) index} of the field.

-\begin{remark} While writing the paper, we learned of a parallel study by Wu and Samorodnitsky~\cite{samorodnitsky:wu:2018} who also consider regularly varying fields with emphasis on various notions of extremal index in this context.
+\begin{remark} While writing the paper, we learned of a parallel study by Wu and Samorodnitsky~\cite{samorodnitsky:wu:2020} who also consider regularly varying fields but with the emphasis on the various notions of the "extremal indices" in this context and the application of the theory to the Brown-Resnick random fields.
 They show by an example that for $d\geq 2$ existence of the limit of $u^{-1}\bX_{I} \,\big| \,|X_{\bo}|>u$ for all finite $I\subseteq \mathcal{I}$ when $\mathcal{I}$ is an orthant in $\Z^d$, is not sufficient for regular variation of $\bX$ and hence existence of the tail field.
-This made us reconsider an earlier (incorrect) version of \Cref{thm:tail_process} which eventually led to a proper extension of \cite[Theorem 2.1(ii)]{basrak:segers:2009}.
+This made us reconsider an earlier (incorrect) version of \Cref{thm:tail_process} and eventually led to a proper extension of \cite[Theorem 2.1(ii)]{basrak:segers:2009}.

 \end{remark}